The White Sheik: Production

 The White Sheik was Fellini's first solo effort as a director.
 He had previously co-directed Variety Lights in 1950 with Alberto Lattuada.

 Originally the treatment for The White Sheik was written by Michelangelo Antonioni.
 Carlo Ponti commissioned Fellini and Tullio Pinelli to develop the treatment.
 It was satirical in nature, targeting the trashy fotoromanzi comic strips that were extremely popular in Italy when the film was made.

 The male lead, Leopoldo Trieste, a playwright who did not consider himself an actor, reluctantly auditioned for Fellini.
 During the audition Fellini asked him to compose a sonnet that the lead character would have written to his wife.
 The poem which begins "She is graceful, sweet and teeny..." was included in the film.

 Appearing briefly as the prostitute Cabiria, Giulietta Masina would later return to this role in Nights of Cabiria.
 Her short scene inspired Fellini to write the screenplay and also convinced producers that Giulietta was ready for the leading role.

 Release

-Janus Films released The White Shiek in the United States in 1956.
+Janus Films released The White Sheik in the United States in 1956.